rancher/elemental-toolkit/docs/content/en/docs/Reference/layout.md

 weight: 4
 date: 2021-10-11
 description: >
-  Runtime layout of a booted cOS derivative
+  Runtime layout of a booted Elemental derivative
 ---

-This section describes the runtime layout of a derivative (or a cOS Vanilla image) once booted in a system.
+This section describes the runtime layout of a derivative (or a Elemental Vanilla image) once booted in a system.

-The cOS toolkit performs during installation a common setup which is equivalent across all derivatives.
+The Elemental toolkit performs during installation a common setup which is equivalent across all derivatives.

 This mechanism ensures that a layout: